Avantor Inc.

 Market & Financial Risks:

-• Foreign Exchange: Substantial portion of revenues and Euro-denominated indebtedness exposes the Company to fluctuations in foreign currency exchange rates, particularly the Euro, affecting financial condition and results of operations.
+- Foreign Exchange: Substantial portion of revenues and Euro-denominated indebtedness exposes the company to significant variability from U.S. dollar fluctuations against functional currencies, particularly the Euro.

-• Industry Regulation: Extensive ongoing regulation by U.S. (FDA, DEA, DHHS, EPA, OSHA) and foreign authorities (EMA), including cGMP, quality, security standards, and environmental laws.
-Non-compliance could lead to penalties, reputational damage, and adverse financial effects.
+- Industry Regulation: Extensive ongoing regulation by U.S. (FDA, DEA, DHHS, EPA, OSHA) and foreign authorities (EMA), including cGMP, quality, security standards, and ISO certifications.
+Changes in regulations or non-compliance could reduce demand or increase expenses.

 Geopolitical & External Risks